 This comparison of forecasting accuracy is interesting because the first three models are considered valid benchmarks in the literature.
 For example, it is well known that MN-BVARs yield substantial forecasting improvements over classical or flat-prior VARs (Litterman, 1979) and that further improvements can be achieved by adding the sum-of-coefficients prior of Doan et al. (1984).
 In fact, Giannone et al. (2015) show that the predictive ability of the model of Sims and Zha (1998) is comparable to that of factor models.
-Finally, a VAR in first differences corresponds to the limit case of an infinitely tight PLR, with as many stochastic trends as variables.
-This specification reduces the complexity of the deterministic components the most, at the cost of also eliminating all error-correction mechanisms in the model.
-As we show in the online appendix, the forecasting performance of the DIFF-VAR is almost identical to that of a naive model in which all the variables follow separate univariate random walks with drifts.
-A number of papers have demonstrated that this naive random walk model forecasts quite well, especially after the overall decline in predictability of macroeconomic time series in 1985 (Atkeson and Ohanian., 2001, Stock and Watson, 2007, D'Agostino et al., 2007, Rossi and Sekhposyan, 2010).
+Finally, a number of papers have demonstrated that the naive random walk model forecasts quite well, especially after the overall decline in predictability of macroeconomic time series in 1985 (Atkeson and Ohanian., 2001, Stock and Watson, 2007, D'Agostino et al., 2007, Rossi and Sekhposyan, 2010).

 In what follows, our measure of forecasting accuracy is the out-of-sample mean squared forecast error (MSFE).
-In particular, for each of the four models, we produce the 1- to 40-quarter-ahead forecasts, starting with the estimation sample that ranges from 1955Q1 to 1974Q4.
+In particular, for each of the four models, we produce the 1- to 40quarters-ahead forecasts, starting with the estimation sample that ranges from 1955Q1 to 1974Q4.
 We then iterate the same procedure updating the estimation sample, one quarter at a time, until the end of the sample in 2013Q1.
-At each iteration, we choose the tightness of the priors by maximizing the posterior of the models' hyperparameters, using the procedure proposed by Giannone et al. (2015) and summarized in appendix C. Conditional on the selected value of these hyperparameters (reported in the online appendix), we then produce the out-of-sample forecasts by setting the VAR coefficients to their posterior mode.
-All BVARs are estimated using 5 lags, which is slightly above one year to capture potential residual seasonal factors.
+At each iteration, we select the tightness of the priors by maximizing the posterior of the models' hyperparameters, using the procedure proposed by Giannone et al. (2015) and summarized in appendix C. Conditional on a specific value of these hyperparameters, we then produce the out-of-sample forecasts by setting the VAR coefficients to their posterior mode.
+All BVARs are estimated using 5 lags.
 For all the forecast horizons, the evaluation sample for the computation of the MSFEs ranges from 1985Q1 to 2013Q1.

 5.2.1.
 3-variable VARs.
 We start by focusing on the small-scale model with three variables.
-The upper panel in figure 5.1 reports the MSFEs of the level of each variable at horizons ranging from 1 to 40 quarters ahead.
-Christoffersen and Diebold (1998) point out that, in the presence of long-run relationships across the variables, accuracy measures should adequately value the ability of the different models to preserve such long-run relationships.
-Hence, to assess the different models under analysis also on such grounds, in the lower panel of figure 5.1 we report the out-of-sample accuracy measures for the common trend and the great ratios.
+The upper panel in figure 5.1 reports the MSFEs of the level of each variable at horizons ranging from one to 40 quarters ahead.
+Christoffersen and Diebold (1998) point out that, in presence of long-run relationships across the variables, accuracy measures should adequately value the ability of the different models to preserve such long-run relationships.
+Hence, to assess the different models under analysis also on such grounds, in the lower panel of figure 5.1 we report the out-of-sample accuracy measures for the common trend and, more importantly, for the so-called great ratios.